Note: Not all courses are offered every semester or every academic year.

 Comparative studies of social work practice provide instruments for better understanding the general laws of social life and opportunities for examining practice trends and issues in a clearer perspective.
 This course focuses on the study of the social work profession and practice in specified developed and developing nations.
 This course is taken in conjunction with travel to various destinations, which have included India, Central America and Israel.
 Required pre-departure classes and post-trip debriefings, presentations, and subsequent planning are also included in the course.

-SOWK 767—Intimate Partner Violence: Breaking the Cycle [3 credits]
+SOWK 767—Intimate Partner Violence: Anti-Oppressive and Healing-Engaged Practice [3 credits]

 SOWK 798—Independent Study [1-3 credits]